-Interfund activity between the Debt Service Fund and the Capital Projects Fund is related to excess debt service reserves, and for the transfer of funds for debt service payments.
+Interfund transfers between the Debt Service Fund and the Capital Projects Fund are transferred in accordance with the trust Indenture.

-NOTE H- RELATED PARTY TRANSACTIONS
+NOTE H - RELATED PARTY TRANSACTIONS

 The majority of the voting members of the Board of Supervisors are employed by the Developer or a related entity.
 The Developer or a related entity owns a portion of land within the District; therefore, assessment revenues in the general fund and debt service fund include the assessments levied on those lots owned by the Developer or a related entity.